ElixirCan/phoenix-intro/markdown/presentation.md

 ---

+## Step 3 generating post pages

-now cd into blog and type mix ecto.create to make our database the next thing we will do is to use phoenix to generate a posts page for us to allow us to quickly add and view posts
+now cd into blog and type ```mix ecto.create``` to make our database.
+Next we will generate pages using ```phx.gen.html``` to easily make a posts page

-type ``` mix phx.gen.html Pages Post posts title:string body:text ``` what this command does is generate files for a new page called posts and sets up the database with the schemea of creating posts with the attributes title which holds a string value and a body which will hold text
+type ``` mix phx.gen.html Pages Post posts title:string body:text ``` what this command does is generate files for a new page called posts and sets up the database with Posts attributes title which holds a string value and a body which will hold text

 ----